seeholzer/speciation-by-extinction/README.md

 - SCRIPT3.mclust.analysis.R - mclust species delimitation analysis

+### map_layers - GIS layers to create maps
+### mclust.sampling.maps - map of mclust cluster assignments for each population
+### scenario.maps - visualization of SBE hypotheses

+### Figure Scripts
+- SCRIPT.Fig.2.maps.R - reproduce Figure 2a maps
+- SCRIPT.Fig.2.plot.R - reproduce Figure 2b of mclust and BFD results
+- SCRIPT.Fig.S1.R - reproduce Figure S1 visualizing SBE scenarios
+- SCRIPT.Figure.S2.S3.R - reproduce Figure S2 and S3
+- SCRIPT.Table.S1.R - reproduce Table S1
+- SCRIPT.mclust.assignment.maps.R - reproduce maps in ./mclust.sampling.maps

 ## Geospiza
 Data and scripts used for species delimitation analysis of simulated extinction in the morphological dataset for the Darwin's Finch used by McKay & Zink 2015 and Cadena et al. 2018.
 Code adapted from supplementary material in Cadena et al. 2018.

 ##### data
-- Geospiza.data.csv from Cadena et al. 2018.
-Institution codes as follows: RM = Rotheschild Mus., Harris = Harris, Hull = G. W. Hull, CAS = California Academy of Sciences, SU = Stanford University
+- Geospiza.data.csv - raw data used in McKay & Zink 2015 and Cadena et al. 2018 Institution codes as follows: RM = Rotheschild Mus., Harris = Harris, Hull = G. W. Hull, CAS = California Academy of Sciences, SU = Stanford University

+##### scripts - to be run in order
+- SCRIPT1.simulations.delimitation.R
+- SCRIPT2.analysis.Fig.S4.R
+- SCRIPT3.Fig.3.R
+- SCRIPT4.exploratory.plotting.R

 ## Bird Subspecies
 Data and script to calculate the number of bird species with three or more subspecies based on the Clements/eBird taxonomy.

-- Clements, J. F. et al. The eBird/Clements checklist of birds of the world: v2019.
-(2019)
+##### data
+- Clements-Checklist-v2019-August-2019.csv

+##### scripts - to be run in order
+- SCRIPT.number.of.birds.with.at.least.3.subspecies.R